csiro/stdm/stdm_spec_v0.1.md

 *   **2.4.
 Tiered Interpretation Outcome:** LLM interpretation should result in one of two primary outcomes based on STDM content, LLM capabilities, safety checks, and user consent: Full Capability Interpretation (target outcome, potentially including tool use and complex UI) or Degraded Capability Interpretation (fallback, relying on prompt guidance and basic text output).
 *   **2.5.
 User Agency & Safety:** Safety relies on multiple layers: an LLM's inherent safety protocols, **explicit user invocation** establishing STDM authority for the task, and **mandatory user confirmation** before any permitted tool execution.
 In interpreting an STDM, an LLM should apply its own safety protocols in addition to those built into the STDM.
 *   **2.6.
 Authorial Intent as Guidance:** STDM instructions, particularly GOAL and CONSTRAINTS, often may reflect the author's intent regarding the data's use, context, and limitations.
 While not intended to ultimately constrain the user's agency working with the data, the STDM serves as a guide.
+*   **2.7.
+Artifact Identifiability**: Artifacts containing an STDM should be clearly identifiable as such (e.g., via labelling or naming conventions), promoting user awareness before interaction.

 ## 3. Format & Structure